breatheco-de/update-script-cron-task-debian/README.md

 *Estas instrucciones [están disponibles en 🇪🇸 español](https://github.com/4GeeksAcademy/update-script-cron-task-debian/blob/master/README.es.md)*
 <!-- endhide -->

+For this practice, we will continue to work on the Debian virtual machine from previous projects.

-For this practice you must import a virtual machine that we have prepared for you.
-It comes with Debian installed and it has some basic settings that will be used along the bootcamp.
-Otherwise is a regular Debian machine like any other, and it will be an important space where you'll learn how to use GNU/Linux systems in a secure way for it use in network environments as a server.
+This machine comes with Debian installed and it has some basic settings that will be used along the bootcamp.
+If you don't have it already, click here to access the [Debian virtual machine file and installation instructions](https://4geeks.com/docs/start/cybersecurity-virtual-machines#debian-virtual-machine).

-[Download here](https://storage.googleapis.com/breathecode/virtualbox/deb.ova) the file that you must import to VirtualBox to create de Debian virtual machine.
-It is a heavy file, so it is advisable to download it in advance to save time when doing the practice.

-> **Information to access the Debian machine**<br>
-**User**: deb<br>
-**Password**: 123456<br>
-**RootPassword**: 123456

 <!-- hide -->
 ## Before you start...